TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-job-failure-tsg/solution-running-jobs-are-stuck-and-new-jobs-are-in-pending-state.md

 It is important to mention that by design:

 1. The number of jobs a workspace can create in an hour is limited to 5000 (includes run now and runs submit).
 This limit also affects jobs created by the REST API and notebook workflows.

-2. A workspace is limited to 150 concurrent (running) job runs.
+2. A workspace is limited to 150 concurrent (running) job runs

-3. A workspace is limited to 1000 active (running and pending) job runs.
+3. A workspace is limited to 1000 active (running and pending) job runs

-Exceeding these limits would usually cause issues when trying to run Jobs.<br>
+Exceeding these limits would usually cause issues when trying to run jobs.<br>
 <!--/issueDescription-->